ehoover1/trivia_game/README.md

 # trivia_game

 very simple trivia game to be played with friends over Zoom.
-Questions sourced from a .csv file of questions from episodes of Jeopardy.
+Questions sourced from a .csv file of old Jeopardy questions.

 controls: